Use Case

 How is a sourcing system different from scrolling for inspiration?

 Scrolling shows you random content from accounts you already follow, which is a biased and shallow sample.
 A sourcing system pulls from three inputs that always have fresh material: a fixed weekly idea ritual, the comments your audience is already leaving, and the frictions in your buyer's day.
 The difference is reliability.
 Scrolling is hoping you see something useful before you give up.
 A system means you sit down on the same day every week with a stocked input and leave with a queue.
-Duolingo's Zaria Parvez described the ritual version of this in a September 11, 2024 interview (https://www.ecommerceexpo.co.uk/news/zaria-parvez-senior-global-social-media-manager-duolingo-creativity-community-social-media-strategy), per Parvez: "Every Tuesday, we have what we call a 'content idea dump.'
-We gather ideas, look at what audio or captions we want to use, and think about Duolingo's unique point of view."
+A common version of the ritual is a standing weekly content idea dump: the team gathers ideas, reviews the audio or captions worth using, and frames each one through the brand's unique point of view.

 Will all my accounts get the same ideas if they are in similar niches?